cvmp/cvmp.github.io/2023/index.md

 CVMP provides a European forum for presentation of the latest research and application advances, combined with keynote and invited talks on state-of-the-art industry practice.

-In this 20<sup>th</sup> edition of the conference, we are proud to be officially affiliated to and sponsored by [ACM SIGGRAPH](https://www.siggraph.org).

 <!-- featured images -->
 <figure class="top3" >